vippsas/userinfo-api/userinfo-api-faq.md

 ## What is the `sub`?

-The `sub` is a unique user identifier for a Vipps user, related to that user's consent to share information with a specific MSN (sales unit).
+The `sub` is a unique user identifier for a Vipps or MobilePay user, related to that user's consent to share information with a specific MSN (sales unit).

 The `sub` is *based on* the user's national identity number ("fødselsnummer" in Norway),